Rick45/quick-arr-Stack/README.md

 Prowlarr web UI is available on port 9696(`localhost:9696`, replace `localhost` by your machine ip if needed).

-On login it will request to setup a login method, any one works, as example i have used the forms option
+On login, it will request to set up a login method, anyone works, as an example i have used the forms option

 ![Prowlarr login setup](img/prowlarrLogin.png)

 Click on `Add Indexer` and add any torrent indexer that you like.
-I added 1337x as example.
+I added 1337x as an example.

 ![Prowlarr add indexer](img/prowlarrAddIndexer.png)

-Click on `Apps` and add the Sonarr and Radarr App, this will require a API key that you can get in the Radarr and Sonarr apps in the `Settings - General` then `Security`
+Click on `Apps` and add the Sonarr and Radarr App, this will require an API key that you can get in the Radarr and Sonarr apps in the `Settings - General` and then `Security`

 ![Prowlarr add Radarr App](img/RadarrAPIKey.png)